SSLC

 -F write full file paths in "#line" directives

--O optimize code (full by default, see "Optimization" page)
+-O optimize code (full optimization, see "Optimization" page)

 -d print debug messages